Corey Dickerson Player Props: Nationals vs. Astros

-Corey Dickerson -- hitting .226 with two doubles, two walks and two RBI in his past 10 games -- will be in action for the Washington Nationals against the Houston Astros, with Hunter Brown on the hill, on June 13 at 8:10 PM ET.
+Corey Dickerson -- .207 average over his past 10 games -- will be in action for the Washington Nationals versus the Houston Astros, with Cristian Javier on the hill, on June 15 at 8:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Braves.
+In his last game, he reached base in his only plate appearance against the Astros.

 Corey Dickerson Game Info & Props vs. the Astros